Microsoft/techcasestudies/_posts/2016-11-31-SetouchiHD.md

 We automated a lot.
 Web/Api Swap, CI/CD pipeline for Web/Api apps, and iOS CI/CD pipeline using Fastlane.
 They can measure the Buiness outcome using the
 Goal system.
 After the hackfest the business outcome increse ...% and also, they can enable 10-deploys-per-day environment on their Web/Api apps.
 It is just two days hacking among our team.
 Most importantly, we were really enjoyed this hackfests.

+Here is customer comments for this hackfest.

+*"It's amazing the level that Microsoft has achieved in terms of Devops, and this hackfest was really fantastic.
+It's impressive thinking that 2 hacking days can help us saving lots of days of productivity."* - Geovanne Borges Bertonha, Software Architect

+*"The Hackfest was very productive and helpful, we've learned a lot of things and improved our continuous integration flow.
+Amazing.
+Hope we can have it again someday.
+Great job!"* - Andre Ogura, iOS Specialist

+*"I did like very much of the hackfest.
+Was an opportunity for improve all knowledges and merge ideas.
+New solutions always are born in this events."* - Leandro de Lima Machado, Software Engineer

+*"I had the opportunity to know more about Azure and VSTS.
+It was a great experience."* - Andre Santos Kano, Software Engineer

 ## Source code